 Location and Venue

-APQC was held from September 25-27 at the Ridgeline Hotel in Estes Park, Colorado.
-Estes Park is the gateway to Rocky Mountain National Park, one of the most scenic locations in the United States, and the workshop dates coincided with the peak of fall color.
+APQC will be held from October 2-5 (Mon-Thurs) at the Ridgeline Hotel in Estes Park, Colorado.
+Estes Park is the gateway to Rocky Mountain National Park, one of the most scenic locations in the United States, and the workshop dates coincide with the peak of fall color.

 The nearest airport is Denver, Colorado (DEN), and Estes Park is roughly 90 minutes by car from DEN.
 Here are some links to further information about what there is to do and see around Estes Park: